Music

 Matthew 19 tells how a rich man asked, “Teacher, what good must I do to have eternal life?”
 Jesus told him to keep the commandments. (vs.16,17).
 The rich man said he had kept them, but wondered what more he should do.
 Jesus answered, “If you want to be perfect, go and sell your possessions and give to the poor, and you will have treasure in heaven.
 So come, follow me. ”(v.21).

-Perfection is impossible to anyone except Christ “for no one is righteous; no, not one” (Romans 3:10).
+Perfection is to anyone except Christ “for no one is righteous; no, not one” (Romans 3:10).
 Driving a camel through the eye of a needle would be easier (v.24) than to lead a blameless life.

-What was the rich man supposed to do then?
+Matthew 19:26).
+What did he mean?What was the rich man supposed to do then?
 No one would enter heaven with these conditions.
-Only the Son of Man is sinless, blameless, and perfect, and yet he seemingly contradicts himself by asserting that “all things are possible with God?”
-(Matthew 19:26).
-What did he mean?
+Only the Son of Man is sinless, blameless, and perfect, and yet he seemingly contradicts himself by asserting that “all things are possible with God?” (

 Meaning